Alastair Campbell: Expulsion from Labour Party

 On 28 May 2019, Campbell announced that he had been expelled from the Labour Party after voting for the Liberal Democrats in that month's European elections, and that he would appeal against the decision.
-He also questioned the speed of his expulsion compared to the treatment of Labour colleagues accused of anti-semitism.
+He also questioned the speed of his expulsion compared to the treatment of Labour colleagues accused of antisemitism.
 In response, shadow minister Dawn Butler stated that it was common knowledge that voting for another party would result in automatic exclusion.

 Campbell was a long-standing critic of Labour's Brexit strategy and in the May 2019 European elections, he voted for the Liberal Democrats as a protest vote.
 He announced this after the polls had closed in interviews on TV and radio covering the results as they came in.
 He said he did so, in common with many others, to persuade Labour unequivocally to back a People's Vote.
 Two days later, by email, he was expelled from the Party, a move which provoked a major media storm in which many other Labour members outed themselves as having voted for parties other than Labour, including Cherie Blair, Charles Clarke, Bob Ainsworth and Betty Boothroyd.
 A hashtag #ExpelMeToo trended on Twitter as ordinary members expressed their support for Campbell.
 He immediately appealed the decision, saying tactical voting was not a breach of the rule under which he had been expelled, and arguing that unless all others who had acted as he did were expelled he also had a case for discrimination.
 Labour deputy leader Tom Watson condemned the expulsion as "spiteful" and a number of senior MPs immediately called for the decision to be reversed, and an amnesty of all who voted against Labour in the European elections.

 In July 2019, in the week Boris Johnson became prime minister, Campbell penned a 3,500-word open letter to Jeremy Corbyn saying he no longer wished to be re-admitted to the party despite legal advice saying he would win a court case against his expulsion.
 He called on Corbyn to step down and cited his "failure" on Brexit, antisemitism, broader policy and "above all the failure to develop and execute a strategy".
 The story was broken in The Guardian and the full letter published in The New European.
 Corbyn said he was "disappointed", prompting Campbell to ask why he had been expelled.

 Campbell voted Labour in the 2019 general election, having been part of a failed tactical voting campaign aimed at preventing Johnson from winning a majority.
 Labour were returned to government in the 2024 general election, under the leadership of Keir Starmer.
-Campbell and Stewart did the election night coverage on Channel 4.
+Campbell and Stewart appeared on the election night coverage on Channel 4.